2023 Named Scholarship Recipients

 Nancy J. Weisgerber Scholarship

 Honoring Nancy Weisgerber, a former principal of Stuart HS, the Weisgerber Scholarship celebrates her commitment to education and concern for, and belief in, the goodness of others.
 Like the scholarship’s namesake, Robert, this year’s recipient, intends to become a teacher and is known for his kindness and steadfast support of others.
-As president of Justice Minds Matter, Robert used his own experience with depression to help other students and promote mental health awareness.
+As president of Justice Minds Matter, Robert helped other students and promoted mental health awareness.
 The son of El Salvadoran immigrants, Robert also looks after his younger sister, translates for his parents, and shares his culture at school and in the community—including serving as the lead chambelan for a friend’s quinceañera celebration.
 Robert will study history at Virginia Tech, and he intends to step outside his comfort zone, taking every opportunity to learn, grow, and elevate his self-confidence.

 Resilience Award